hkust-taco/mlstruct/README.md

 ## Running the tests

-Running the tests only requires the Scala Build Tool installed.
+Running the tests only requires the Scala Build Tool and NodeJS installed.
 In the terminal, run `sbt mlscriptJVM/test`.

 To run the regression tests continuously as you develop, launch the SBT shell first with `sbt` and then type `~mlscriptJVM/testOnly mlscript.DiffTests`.

-## Running the demo locally
+## Running the web demo locally

-To run the demo on your computer, compile the project with `sbt fastOptJS`, then open the `local_testing.html` file in your browser.
+To run the web demo on your computer, compile the project with `sbt fastOptJS`, then open the `local_testing.html` file in your browser.

 You can make changes to the type inference code in `shared/src/main/scala/mlscript`,